radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 To define an advanced query:

 1. Click.
-2. Click the New button next to “advanced queries”.
+2. Click the New button next to "advanced queries".

 ![An image showing ](Media/Image3.22.jpg)